-In 2019, there were 9 meetings of the Board, 3 meetings of the Nominating and Corporate Governance Committee, 4 meetings of the Compensation Committee and 4 meetings of the Audit Committee, and 7 meetings of a special purpose committee of the Board.
-Overall director attendance at Board and committee meetings in 2019 was approximately 95%.
-Each director attended 83% or more of the aggregate of all meetings of the Board and committees on which he or she served during 2019.
+In 2021, there were 10 meetings of the Board, 3 meetings of the Nominating and Corporate Governance Committee, 3 meetings of the Compensation Committee, and 5 meetings of the Audit Committee.
+Overall director attendance at Board and committee meetings in 2021 was approximately 95%.
 In addition to formal Board meetings, the Board engages with management throughout the year on critical matters and topics.